Valle (village)

-Valle (/no-NO-03/) is the administrative centre of Valle municipality in Agder county, Norway.
+Valle (/no-NO-03/) is the administrative centre of Valle Municipality in Agder county, Norway.
 The village is located in the Setesdal valley, along the river Otra.
 The village lies along the Norwegian National Road 9, about 160 km north of the city of Kristiansand.

-The 0.38 km2 village has a population (2016) of 289 which gives the village a population density of 761 PD/km2.
+The 0.38 km2 village had a population (2018) of and a population density of 784 PD/km2.
+Since 2018, the population and area data for this village area has not been separately tracked by Statistics Norway.

 The village has municipal offices, schools, Valle Church, stores, a bank, hotels, and camping facilities.
 The local high school specializes in silversmith and goldsmith training as part of the Setesdal Upper Secondary School.
 This leads students from all over Norway and internationally to come to Valle to train to become jewelers.